lassoid/tiny_filter/README.md

 filters(:from) { |scope, value| scope.where("created_at >= ?", value) }
 ```

-E.g, if the initial scope for filtering is an ActiveRecord collection,
+Thus if the initial scope for filtering is an ActiveRecord collection,
 it is a bad practice for filter to return not an ActiveRecord collection.
 Otherwise you can face errors depending on the provided options order.